fabgeo8/ticketfriends/README.md

 # Dev Setup

-1. Copy .env.sample to .env and set correct variables
+1. Copy .env.sample to .env and set correct variables for SMTP Server.
+If no SMTP Server is provided the PDFs cannot be sent by email.
+Ticket is only marked as shared if Email is sent successfully

-2. docker-compose up
+2. run 'docker-compose up' to build the docker images and run the application.
+Install docker if not available

 3. Access the app: http://localhost:8080